-We talked to Founder Danny Breaden regarding the anticipated September 2017 anniversary, and he shared some insight on the early days of the DC Elevator Company:
+We talked to Founder Danny Breaden regarding the anticipated September 2017 anniversary, and he shared some insight on the early days of DC Elevator:

 The fundamental reason to start our company was the realization that most of the existing elevator service companies did treat their clients in the area like ‘second cousins,’ providing poor service and charging outrageous prices.
 They lacked competition, leading to neglect in service, and providing a niche for our company.
 Converting those clients to our newly founded company was easy.